 Kansas State University affords undergraduate students the option of earning a Bachelor of Arts (BA) in Psychology or a Bachelor of Science (BS) in Psychology.
 Both degree options require 124 credits.
 Students pursuing the BA must complete four semesters of a foreign language while those working toward a BS will take additional science and math courses.
 All psychology majors are required to take such courses as general psychology, junior seminar in psychology, experimental methods in psychology, cognitive psychology, psychobiology, and fundamentals of perception.
 Students with a minimum 3.2 GPA may want to join Psi Chi, the on-campus chapter of the national honor society for psychology students.

-Washburn University confers the Master of Arts (MA) in Psychology with an emphasis in Clinical Skills to graduate students who successfully complete the three-year 60-credit program.
+Washburn University confers the Master of Arts (MA) in Psychology with an emphasis in Clinical Skills to graduate students who successfully complete the three-year, 60-credit program.
 Graduates of the program will be prepared for doctoral study and will meet the qualifications necessary to sit for the Kansas licensing exam for Licensed Masters Level Psychologists.
-Graduate students spend the first two years of the program gaining real world experience in a practicum in the university’s Psychological Services Clinic.
-Graduate students will complete an internship in a mental health facility in the local community in the third year of the program.
+Graduate students spend the first two years of the program gaining real-world experience in a practicum in the university’s Psychological Services Clinic.
+Graduate students will also complete an internship in a mental health facility in the local community in the third year of the program.